ronalds141/SQL-Portfolio/README.md

 ### How do review counts and ratings change over time for top restaurants?
 ---
-This Dataset doesn't include timestamps for the time when the review was given.
+This Dataset doesn't include timestamps for the time when the rating was given.
 If it had, this is the query I would use to find the count of reviews from 2001 to 2099 to analyze patterns and determine whether the restaurant is doing better or worse.
 ```sql
 SELECT
     bc.Name AS Business_Name,